 Monitoring of impacts of authorized activities

-[In accordance with article 204 of the Convention,] Parties shall, using recognized scientific methods, keep under surveillance the [effects] [impacts] of any activities in areas beyond national jurisdiction which they permit or in which they engage in order to determine whether these activities are likely to [pollute] [have negative impacts on] the marine environment.
-In particular, Parties shall monitor the [environmental social, economic, cultural, human health and other related] impacts [on the marine environment] of an authorized activity under their jurisdiction or control in accordance with the conditions set out in the approval of the activity.
+[In accordance with article 204 of the Convention,] Parties shall, using recognized scientific methods, keep under surveillance the [effects] [impacts] of any activities in areas beyond national jurisdiction which they permit or in which they engage in order to determine whether these activities are likely to [pollute] [have adverse impacts on] the marine environment.
+In particular, Parties shall monitor the [environmental, social, economic, cultural, human health and other related] impacts [on the marine environment] of an authorized activity under their jurisdiction or control in accordance with the conditions set out in the approval of the activity.

 Article 40